 Chelsea Lembert

-Chelsea Lembert works at the intersection of data science and regenerative agriculture, with a special focus on geospatial analysis and sustainable land use.
-She is the founder of Lembert Prescribed Grazing, a land stewardship initiative based in Oakdale, Connecticut, where she integrates mapping, data tools, and ecological practices to support healthier landscapes and smarter land management.
+Chelsea Lembert is a geospatial and data professional working at the intersection of sustainable land use, vegetation management, and climate resilience.
+She is the founder of Lembert Prescribed Grazing in Oakdale, Connecticut, where she applies ecological grazing practices alongside spatial analysis to support healthier landscapes and reduce land management risk.

 Current Projects